Dedham Public Schools: Ames School

 The Ames School grew out of the first school established in 1644.
 The first building, referenced in early records as simply "the school near the meetinghouse" eventually came to be known as the First Middle School, District District Number One, the Town School, and the Centre School.
 New school buildings followed in the coming centuries, with one built in 1695, 1754–5, 1801, 1822, 1858–9, and 1894–5.

 As the number of pupils grew, the 1822 school room was divided in half to make an additional classroom.
 When that became insufficient, the cigar manufactory next door was purchased and turned into a primary school.
 The original school had a bell that would call students in from recess.
 After it closed as a school, Enos Foord converted the building into a double tenement which stood until at least 1903.
 The 1859 school was built on Washington St. After it closed, it was converted into a residence that was owned in 1936 by Ralph Eaton, the principal of Dedham High School from 1919 to 1953.

 The 1859 building was built on the same site as the 1898 building.
 The first two floors had four classrooms each.
 Each class was designed for 50 pupils.
 The third floor of the French-roofed building had a large hall.

 The current Colonial Revival structure was built in 1897.
 On June 17, 1898, it was named in honor of Fisher Ames.
 It is a large H-shaped building, with a central section flanked by symmetrical projecting bays on either side.
 It has a hip roof with a deep dentillated eave, and pilastered corners.
 The main entrance is set under broad arch at the center, with a Palladian window above.
 In 1937, it was painted and renovated by the Works Progress Administration.
 The Ames School building was closed and sold in the 1980s.
 The building was listed on the National Register of Historic Places in 1983.

 At the 2014 Spring Annual Town Meeting, the Town of Dedham voted to repurchase the building for $5.85 million and renovate it to be used as a Town Hall and Senior Center.

 Teachers

 John Wilson taught in the center village grammar school in 1849.
 Wilson was known to smack children with a rattan to keep order in the classroom.
 When he left in 1857, he was replaced by Rev. George Newcomb, a Methodist minister.
 Newcomb was replaced by Oliver Bryant, who previously taught at the Avery School.
 When Bryant switched schools, he moved into Newcomb's home.
 Bryant left for a job at the Chauncy Hall School in Boston.

+Sophia Foord taught in the school in 1833.

 In the mid-1800s, the school was visited by Moses Grant Jr. and Charles Spear.